moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_workflows.md

-# Workflows Metadata On Metis UI
+# Metadata of Workflows on Metis UI

 <aside class="callout">
-⚠️ This page guides you on exploring and managing metadata for Workflows on Metis.
+🗣 This page guides you on exploring and managing metadata for Workflows on Metis.
 To learn in detail about the Workflow as a Resource, refer to this <a href="/resources/workflow/">link</a>.

 </aside>